cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 The conundrum is this:
-When the total supply of works increases, e.g., the total number of published books increase, as they do each year, then it means renting more and more without ever completely acquiring.
+When the total supply of works increases, e.g., the total number of published books increase, as they do each year, then it means renting more and more without ever acquiring.
-It also means that libraries may have to hold collections at a stable number or provide access to fewer works over time.
+It also means that libraries may have to hold collections at a stable number or provide access to less works over time.
 When budgets are cut or remain stagnant, this ultimately entails a decline in the collection a library has to offer.
 Or if not a decline in the collection, then cuts in some other areas of a library, like the number of librarians or other staff.
 This is the conundrum that Sanchez raises in his article.